Android new logo and name without sweets

 android

-Likewise, the word Android uses a slightly thinner font.
-As with the previous two logo changes, each it's nonsensical.
+Similarly, the word Android uses a slightly thinner font.
+As with the previous two changes to the logo, each letter is lowercase.

 Basically, the new Android wordmark will always be attached to the new logo and will never appear alone.
 At least, not in an official context.